이 사이트는 자바스크립트를 사용합니다.

 are pretty low, and even for more defensively-minded players, good offensive traits will probably outweigh them in total value.

-Patch 7.2 added the ability to unlock 4 new traits and an infinite trait (
+Patch 7.2 added the ability to unlock 4 new traits on the Blood DK Artifact and an infinite trait (

 ) that grants a Versatility proc with ~23% uptime.
 Additionally, you will be able to put a fourth point into your existing 3-point traits, which provides a modest amount of customization.